 The plot is from a Raymond Chandler novel, so in some sense there is no point in explaining it because his books are more about language and character than storyline (indeed, it didn’t even bother him to realize that he himself didn’t know who committed one of the murders in The Big Sleep).
 But anyway, private eye Phillip Marlowe is hired by Moose Malloy, a mountain of a man with rice pudding for brains (ex-heavyweight boxer Jack O’Halloran, perfectly cast in his acting debut).
 Moose lost track of his girlfriend Velma after he went to prison, and now that he is out he wants Marlowe’s help in tracking her down.
 But every time Marlowe starts to get close to locating her, there is a violent backlash against him, Moose or both.
 Powerful forces clearly don’t want Velma found, but who are they and what is their motive?

 The most famous and lionized adaptation of Chandler’s novel was made in 1944 under the name Murder, My Sweet, with Dick Powell as Marlowe.
-But as I have written before, I never quite bought Powell’s transformation from pre-war light comedy/song and dance man to noir tough guy (John Payne in contrast pulled it off) whereas the star of the 1975 version, Robert Mitchum, was born for this kind of stuff.
+I have written about how I never quite bought Powell’s transformation from pre-war light comedy/song and dance man to noir tough guy (His contemporary John Payne was more successful).
+In contrast, the star of the 1975 version, Robert Mitchum, was born for this kind of stuff.

 As a world-weary, cynical, Phillip Marlowe, Mitchum carries the 1975 adaptation end to end with aplomb.
 Many movie tough guys tried to play the invulnerable hero in their autumn years and looked a bit silly or even embarrassing.
 Mitchum, in his mid-50s, is playing a guy in his mid-50s and he’s just not that tough anymore.
 Indeed, in this movie, he takes way more physical punishment from the bad guys than he can dish out.